Paris Gibson Square Museum of Art: 2010s

 The museum continued to receive major donations in 2009, 2010, and 2011.
 A $90,000 grant from the Institution of Museum and Library Services, received in August 2009, allowed the museum to hire a full-time staff person to document, organize, photograph, and catalog its permanent collection.
-PGSMA said this information would go online.
+The Square said this information would go online.
 Pacific Steel & Recycling declined to renew its donation in 2009, but in March 2010 Farmers Union Insurance (a local insurance group) stepped forward to make a donation to keep the museum admission-free in 2010.
 Farmers Union renewed its donation in 2011.
 A $2,000 grant in October 2011, received from RBC Foundation-USA, was used to fund educational workshops for high school students.
-PGSMA said it would link these educational offerings to exhibits at the museum.
+The Square said it would link these educational offerings to exhibits at the museum.

 Staff turnover plagued the museum in 2011 and 2012.
 Veteran curator Bob Durden resigned in the fall of 2011.
 Laura Cotton was hired in March 2012 as his replacement.
 Executive Director Kathy Lear resigned effective April 5.
 Tracy Houck was hired full-time as executive director of the museum on November 1, 2012.
 However, the search for a new executive director was not a timely one.
-Houck took the reins of PGSMA too late for planning for the museum's popular Christmas Collection art show to begin.
+Houck took the reins of The Square too late for planning for the museum's popular Christmas Collection art show to begin.
 The event was cancelled for 2012, although Houck pledged to bring it back in 2013.
 In December 2012, the museum faced a major facility crisis.
-PGSMA had been aware since early in 2012 that it needed new boilers to replace its two aged heaters.
+The Square had been aware since early in 2012 that it needed new boilers to replace its two aged heaters.
 Some fund-raising had already occurred.
 But on December 30, one of the museum's two boilers failed, and the second boiler came close to failing.
-PSGMA applied for an emergency grant from the United States Department of Housing and Urban Development, but the agency argued that block-grant support for city-owned buildings operated by nonprofits did not qualify for the block-grant (which was intended to support public agencies only). there was doubt that the museum would receive it.
+The Square applied for an emergency grant from the United States Department of Housing and Urban Development, but the agency argued that block-grant support for city-owned buildings operated by nonprofits did not qualify for the block-grant (which was intended to support public agencies only). there was doubt that the museum would receive it.